 \subsection{Results}

-We show that under both complete and incomplete information a non-truthful mechanism obtains the truthful VCG outcome in an equilibrium for a strictly larger set of values of~$\alpha$ and~$\beta$ than the VCG mechanism itself.
-Failure of the VCG mechanism to support the truthful VCG outcome in fact occurs already when~$\alpha$ is very close to~$\beta$.
+We show that under both complete and incomplete information, a non-truthful mechanism is able to support an efficient outcome in equilibrium for a strictly larger set of values of~$\alpha$ and~$\beta$ than the VCG mechanism.
+Failure of the VCG mechanism to produce an efficient outcome can in fact occur already when~$\alpha$ is very close to~$\beta$.

-The result for complete information concerns the GSP mechanism and is developed in \secref{sec:complete} in two steps.
-Through direct arguments that combine the equilibrium conditions and the structure of allocation and payments in the truthful VCG outcome we obtain precise characterizations, for both the VCG and the GSP mechanism, of those values of $\alpha$ and $\beta$ that enable this outcome in equilibrium.
-We then exploit the recursive nature of VCG payments to show that any violation of the characterization for the GSP mechanism necessarily leads to a violation of the characterization for the VCG mechanism.
+The result for complete information follows from a comparison with the GSP mechanism and is obtained in \secref{sec:complete} via the combination of two results.
+Existence of an efficient equilibrium in the VCG mechanism is first shown to imply the existence of an efficient outcome satisfying the stronger property of envy-freeness.
+Since envy-freeness is independent of the underlying mechanism, it then suffices to show that the GSP mechanism is able to produce an outcome with the same assignment and payments.

-In \secref{sec:incomplete} the same type of result is shown for incomplete information, but here the VCG mechanism is compared to the GFP mechanism and a more elaborate argument is required to establish superiority of the latter.
-We begin with a standard technique for characterizing equilibria, by equating the expected payments in a welfare-maximizing equilibrium as given by Myerson's Lemma with the respective payments in the two mechanisms.
-This gives us a candidate equilibrium bidding function for each the two mechanisms, and each of these functions constitutes an equilibrium if and only if it is strictly increasing almost everywhere.
-In the case of the VCG mechanism we encounter an ordinary differential equation, but avoid the use of heavy machinery by appealing to a surprising combinatorial equivalence.
-Even with the bidding functions for the VCG and GFP mechanisms at hand it is not trivial to show that the latter is increasing for a larger set of values of~$\alpha$ and~$\beta$, and we use a surprising connection between the two functions to show that this is indeed the case.
+In \secref{sec:incomplete} the same type of result is shown to hold under incomplete information, but here the VCG mechanism is compared to the GFP mechanism and a more elaborate argument is required to establish superiority of the latter.
+We begin by using a standard technique for equilibrium characterization that equates the expected payments in an efficient equilibrium as given by Myerson's Lemma with the respective payments in the two mechanisms.
+This gives us a candidate equilibrium bidding function for each of the two mechanisms, and each of these functions constitutes an equilibrium if and only if it is strictly increasing almost everywhere.
+In the case of the VCG mechanism we encounter an ordinary differential equation, which we solve by appealing to a combinatorial equivalence.
+Even with the bidding functions for the VCG and GFP mechanisms at hand it is not trivial to show that the latter is increasing for a larger set of values of~$\alpha$ and~$\beta$, and we exploit a surprising connection between the two functions to show that this is indeed the case.